gear-foundation/academy/docs/04-hello-world-testing/testing-with-gtest.md

 let program = Program::current(&sys);
 ```

 The uploaded program has its own id.
 You can specify the program id manually using the [`Program::from_file_with_id`](https://docs.gear.rs/gtest/struct.Program.html#method.from_file_with_id) constructor.
-If you don't specify the program id, the id of the first initialized program will be `0x010000…00` (32-byte _one_, LSB first), and the next program initialized without an id specification will have an id of `0x020000…00` (32-byte _two_, LSB fist) and so on.
+If you don't specify the program id, the id of the first initialized program will be `0x010000…00` (32-byte _one_, LSB first), and the next program initialized without an id specification will have an id of `0x020000…00` (32-byte _two_, LSB first) and so on.

 In the next step, we’ll send messages to our program.

 - To send a message to the program, call one of two `Program` methods: [`send`](https://docs.gear.rs/gtest/struct.Program.html#method.send) or [`send_bytes`](https://docs.gear.rs/gtest/struct.Program.html#method.send_bytes).
 The difference between them is similar to `gstd` functions [`msg::send`](https://docs.gear.rs/gstd/msg/fn.send.html) and [`msg::send_bytes`](https://docs.gear.rs/gstd/msg/fn.send_bytes.html).
 - The first argument in these functions is a sender id, the second one is a message payload.
-- The sender id can be specified as hex, array (`[u8; 32]`), string or `u64`.
+- The sender id can be specified as hex, byte array (`[u8; 32]`), string or `u64`.
 However, you can’t send a message from the id already taken by the program!
 - The first message to the `Program` structure is always the initialization message even if the program does not have the `init` function.
 In our case, it can be any message.
 But let’s add the `init` function to our program and monitor if that message reaches the program:

 ```rust title="src/lib.rs"